bill-ahmed/Express-ES6-Classes/README.md

 ## Usage:

 Here's a basic example to get started.
-Note that `buildController(...)` returns a valid Express Router instance that be used directly with `app.use(...)`.
+Note that `buildController(...)` returns a valid Express Router instance that can be used directly with `app.use(...)`.

 ```typescript
 import express from 'express';